hngi/TEAM-THANOS-BACKEND/README.md

 ## How to Use
 ### Method ```GET```
 Url: https://baseurl/api/dowload{filename}
-Makes file available for download at the specified url
+File is made available for download at the specified url
 ### Method ```POST```
 Url: https://baseurl/api/upload
 payload: